Polenta, Grits and Hominy: Setting the Record Straight Once and for All June 23 2020

 The second thing I took issue with in the aforementioned articles was the assertion that polenta is coarser than grits.
 Although some local variations of polenta in Italy are undoubtedly coarser than some kinds of grits milled in the US, I would say the exact opposite: grits are generally coarser than polenta.
 Some stone-ground grits are nigh-on cracked corn.
 I haven't seen any evidence that polenta is coarser than grits, but one must remember that food ways in Italy are famously localized and specific.

-Grits are commonly served at breakfast (which is a bit archaic, since coarse stone-ground grits are not a quickly prepared food).
+Grits are a food associated with the American South.
+They are commonly served at breakfast (which is a bit archaic, since coarse stone-ground grits are not a quickly prepared food).
 Grits almost always get salt and butter, and often grated cheese.
-Grits make a great starch at any meal, FYI.
+Grits make a great starch at any meal, in my opinion.

 One of the products of nixtamalization is hominy, which is its own type of food.
 Hominy and corn and grits aren't always precisely the same thing, although all three foods are corn.